miguel-angel-monjas/master-thesis/doc/h20-setup.md

 Type :help for more information.
 ```

-If we verify the status of the Spark cluster (in `http://192.168.0.12:8080/`):
+If we verify the status of the Spark cluster (in `http://cluster-master:8080/`), we obtain the following UI:

 ![Spark Standalone Cluster UI](./images/spark-standalone-shell.PNG)

 We find the existing *Worker* listed in the previous screenshot **and** the Spark shell as a new *Running Application*.
-At the same time, the Spark context UI (`http://192.168.0.12:4040/`) is available as well.
+At the same time, the Spark context UI (`http://cluster-manager:4040/`) is available as well.

 ## Python Installation and Configuration
 Python is handled by means of an [Anaconda Distribution](https://www.anaconda.com/distribution/), which is installed on master and slave instances.
 The release is 4.2.0.
 It includes not only Python 3.5 but a number of valuable Python packages and Jupyter Notebook as well (a **note about versions**: From 4.4, the Anaconda Distribution is based on Python 3.6; however, Spark 2.0 does not support Python 3.6, so that an earlier version of the Anaconda Distribution is required):